sehar627/PRO-C171/README.md

 3. Add Table Number
 4. Take order for a particular table number by clicking on "ORDER NOW" button.

-Note: Reload the App if the pop to enter a table is not was closed before entering the table number.
+Note: Reload the App if the pop to enter a table number was closed before entering the table number.